-(b) The equity award adjustments for each applicable fiscal year include the addition (or subtraction, as applicable) of the following: (i) the fiscal year-end fair value of any equity awards granted in the applicable fiscal year that are outstanding and unvested as of the end of the fiscal year; (ii) the amount of change as of the end of the applicable fiscal year (from the end of the prior fiscal year) in fair value of any awards granted in prior fiscal years that are outstanding and unvested as of the end of the applicable fiscal year; (iii) for awards granted in prior fiscal years, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; and (iv) for awards granted in prior fiscal years that are determined to fail to meet the applicable vesting conditions during the applicable fiscal year, a deduction for the amount equal to the fair value at the end of the prior fiscal year.
+(b) The equity award adjustments for each applicable fiscal year include the addition (or subtraction, as applicable) of the following: (i) the fiscal year-end fair value of any equity awards granted in the applicable fiscal year that are outstanding and unvested as of the end of the fiscal year; (ii) the amount of change as of the end of the applicable fiscal year (from the end of the prior fiscal year) in fair value of any awards granted in prior fiscal years that are outstanding and unvested as of the end of the applicable fiscal year; (iii) for awards granted in prior fiscal years that vest in the applicable fiscal year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; and (iv) for awards granted in prior fiscal years that are determined to fail to meet the applicable vesting conditions during the applicable fiscal year, a deduction for the amount equal to the fair value at the end of the prior fiscal year.
 No awards were granted and vested in the same fiscal year for any applicable fiscal year and no dividends or other earnings were paid on stock or option awards (that were not otherwise reflected in fair value or total compensation) in any applicable fiscal year.
-The fair values of RSUs and PSUs included in the CAP to our PEO and the Average CAP to our other NEOs are calculated at the required measurement dates, consistent with the approach used to value the awards at the grant date as described in our Annual Report on Form 10-K for Fiscal year grants) are based on our updated stock price at the respective measurement dates, and for PSUs, updated performance metric projections.
+The fair values of RSUs and PSUs included in the CAP to our PEO and the Average CAP to our other NEOs are calculated at the required measurement dates, consistent with the approach used to value the awards at the grant date as described in our Annual Report on Form 10-K for Fiscal Year 2023.
+Any changes to the RSU and PSU fair values from the grant date (for current fiscal year grants) and from prior fiscal year-end (for prior fiscal year grants) are based on our updated stock price at the respective measurement dates, and for PSUs, updated performance metric projections.